Khmelnytsky Uprising: Chronology

+Course of the uprising

+Beginning (January–April 1648)

-On January 25, 1648, Khmelnytsky brought a contingent of 400–500 Cossacks to the Zaporozhian Sich and quickly killed the guards assigned by the Commonwealth to protect the entrance.
-Once at the Sich, his oratory and diplomatic skills struck a nerve with oppressed Ruthenians.
+On January 25, 1648, Khmelnytsky brought a contingent of 400–500 Cossacks to the island of Tomakivka, 60 kilometres to the south of Khortytsia, and attacked the Sich on Mykytyn Rih, which had been guarded by Crown Army troops and Registered Cossacks.
+Following the defeat of the royal garrison, Registered Cossacks joined the rebels, and their commander fled.
+Once at the Sich, his oratory and diplomatic skills struck a nerve with oppressed Cossacks.
 As his men repelled an attempt by Commonwealth forces to retake the Sich, more recruits joined his cause.
-The Cossack Rada elected him Hetman by the end of the month.
+The Cossack Rada elected Khemlnytsky Hetman by the end of the month.
 Khmelnytsky threw most of his resources into recruiting more fighters.
 He sent emissaries to Crimea, enjoining the Tatars to join him in a potential assault against their shared enemy, the Commonwealth.

-By April 1648 word of an uprising had spread throughout the Commonwealth.
+By April 1648 word of an uprising had spread throughout the Commonwealth, as Khmelnytskyi's universals calling for the defence of "ancient Greek faith" against "Polish enemies" were distributed around Ukraine.
+The hetman also used his connections to acquire gunpowder and other military goods in Volhynia, Galicia and even in Poland itself.
+After diplomatic negotiations with Crimean khan Islam III Giray, a military alliance was created between him and the Cossacks.
+Simultaneously, Khmelnytsky engaged in written correspondence with Crown hetman Mikołaj Potocki, urging him to abolish the Ordination of 1638, remove crown troops from Ukraine and allow the Cossacks to engage in naval campaigns.
+These demands were likely part of a tactic aimed to prolong the time for military preparations, and were discarded by authorities.

+Initial Cossack victories (April–May 1648)

 Either because they underestimated the size of the uprising, or because they wanted to act quickly to prevent it from spreading, the Commonwealth's Grand Crown Hetman Mikołaj Potocki and Field Crown Hetman Marcin Kalinowski sent 3,000 soldiers under the command of Potocki's son, Stefan, towards Khmelnytsky, without waiting to gather additional forces from Prince Jeremi Wiśniowiecki.
-Khmelnytsky marshalled his forces and met his enemy at the Battle of Zhovti Vody, which saw a considerable number of defections on the field of battle by Registered Cossacks, who changed their allegiance from the Commonwealth to Khmelnytsky.
-The victory was quickly followed by rout of the Commonwealth's armies at the Battle of Korsuń, which saw both the elder Potocki and Kalinowski captured and imprisoned by the Tatars.
+Four regiments of Registered Cossacks were sent on boats down by the Dnieper, meanwhile two others joined a mercenary squad marching from Kryliv.
+After leaving the Sich in late April, the Cossack army, numbering around 8,000 men, joined forces with a 3,000-4,000 squad of Perekop bey Tugay.

+Khmelnytsky marshalled his forces and met his enemy at the Battle of Zhovti Vody on 29 April 1648.
+The Polish troops took a defensive position, meanwhile the main body of Khmelnytskyi's Zaporozhians marched to the Dnieper, where they met the Registered Cossacks and persuaded them to join the rebellion.
+Later on, two Cossack regiments supporting the besieged Polish army also deserted, forcing the Poles to start negotiations.
+However, the talks failed, and on 14 May Khmelnytsky ordered his troops to storm the camp.
+After a breakout attempt, on the night of 15–16 May Polish troops were encircled and routed.